PLAR Demonstration-Based Assessment

 Structured interview

-PLAR Applicants must attempt this interview within six months of receiving notification of successful completion of Stage 3 of the PLAR program.
-This assesses your understanding of fundamental research concepts and methodologies, and your ability to interpret and apply that information.
+PLAR Applicants must attempt this stage within six months of receiving notification of successful completion of Stage 3 of the PLAR program.
+The structured interview assesses an applicants understanding of fundamental research concepts and methodologies, and ability to interpret and apply that information.

 Format

-You will have one hour to review an article and draft answers to the questions provided.
-Then you will participate in a 90-minute structured interview conducted by a panel of three registered ND assessors who will ask specific and general questions about the article.
-You may reference your draft answers during the interview.
+PLAR applicants are provided one hour to review an article and draft answers to questions provided.
+This is followed by a 90-minute structured interview conducted by a panel of three registered ND assessors who will ask questions about the article.
+PLAR applicants are permitted to refer to their drafted responses during the interview.

-PLAR Applicants must attempt this interview within six months of receiving notification of successful completion of Stage 4 of the PLAR program.
-This will assess your ability to apply naturopathic clinical competencies to real-life patient scenarios.
-They include:
+PLAR Applicants must attempt this stage within six months of receiving notification of successful completion of Stage 4 of the PLAR program.
+This stage assesses an applicants ability to apply naturopathic clinical competencies to patient scenarios.
+These competencies include:

 Format